ucanpay/api-docs/Writerside/topics/Testing-Sandbox-Environment.md

 ## Support

-If you encounter any issues or have questions regarding the Sandbox environment, please contact our support team at `support@ucanpay.com`.
+If you encounter any issues or have questions regarding the Sandbox environment, please contact our support team at `support@ucanpay.ca`.

 ---